defstudio/telegraph/docs/content/en/index.md

 </a>

-#### Telegraph is a Laravel package for fluently interacting with Telegram Bots
+#### Telegraph is a Laravel package for fluently interacting with Telegram Bots made by

 ```php
 Telegraph::message('hello world')